Mokshit06/prisma-assistant/Readme.md

 ## Description

 Prisma Assistant is a virtual assistant made using Python.
+It can :-

-- It can answer simple queries
+- Answer simple queries
-- It can search google, youtube, wikipedia and amazon for prices, videos, and definitions
+- Search google, youtube, wikipedia and amazon for prices, videos, and definitions
-- It can also tell the location of places
+- Also tell the location of places
+- Do simple math
+- Play rock, paper, scissors
+- Capture screenshots

 ## Usage